 Part 1 Read 6 short texts and understand the main message of each text.
 Part 2 Read 7 questions and 3 short texts on the same topic, then match the questions to the texts.
-60 mins Part 3 Read 1 long text and answer 5 multiple-choice questions.
+60 mins Part 3 Read 1 long text and answer 5 multiple-choice question Read 1 long text and answer 5 multiple-choice questions.
 7 parts 32 questions Part 4 Read 1 text with 6 gaps.
 You must choose the correct word for each gap.
 Part 5 Read 1 text with 6 gaps.
 You must write 1 word in each gap.
 Part 6 Write a short text (25 words or more) using information in the task.
 Part 7 Write a short story (35 words or more) using 3 pictures.

 To improve your writing skills, it's important to learn how to do things in your writing like giving information, inviting, suggesting, thanking and apologising.
-To practise these in realistic ways, you could write short messages or emails to friends, family or colleagues, and ask them to write back to you.
+To practise these in realistic ways, you could write short messages or emails to friends, family or classmates, and ask them to write back to you.
 You can also practise writing in English with our online tool, Write & Improve.